 If I had to choose one island that would be best for first-time visitors, it would probably be Maui.
-The Valley Isle has shopping, dining and lodging options for any taste and budget.
-Maui also has something for those who love adventure, so it has a little bit of everything.
+The Valley Isle has shopping, dining, and lodging options for any taste and budget.
+There is also has something for those who love adventure, so it has a little bit of everything.

 Don’t forget to check out 10 things you NEED to know before going to Hawaii.

 One island, two, three?!

 If you think that all of the islands sound amazing, they are!
 I wouldn’t recommend trying to see everything in one trip.
 If you’re visiting for one week, I would choose two islands, max.
 It would be better to stay on one island for a week is possible.